Methamnetamine

 Methamnetamine (also known as methylnaphetamine, MNA, MNT, MNAP, PAL-1046, and MY-10) is a triple monoamine releasing agent of the amphetamine and naphthylaminopropane families.
 It is the N-methyl analog of the non-neurotoxic experimental drug naphthylaminopropane and the naphthalene analog of methamphetamine.
 It has been sold online as a designer drug between 2015 and 2016.

 Pharmacology

 Pharmacodynamics

 Methamnetamine acts as a releasing agent of serotonin, norepinephrine, and dopamine, with EC_{50} values of 13 nM, 34 nM, and 10 nM, respectively.
+It is also a lower-potency partial agonist of the serotonin 5-HT_{2A} receptor.